How Do ADHD Doctors Titrate Medication?

 Titrating Medication to Treat ADHD

-Stimulant medication is the first-line treatment for attention deficit hyperactivity disorder (ADHD or ADD).
+Stimulant medication is the first-line treatment for ADHD.
 There are two main types of stimulant ADHD medications: methylphenidates (Ritalin, Concerta, Daytrana, etc.) and amphetamines (Adderall, Vyvanse, Evekeo, etc.).
 Most stimulant medications are different forms of these two types of medication.
 Methamphetamine is FDA-approved to treat ADHD, but is not regularly prescribed.

 Methylphenidates work better for some patients with ADHD.
 Amphetamines work better for others.
 There is no way to predict which type will work for you or your child.
 Likewise, there is no way to predict the ideal dosage.